Bealadangan

 Béal an Daingin or Béal a' Daingin (meaning "mouth of the stronghold", anglicized as Bealadangan) is a small Gaeltacht village in Connemara, County Galway, Ireland.

 The primary spoken language is Irish, and all but a few of the elderly population also speak English.
-A pub, a post office and a primary school (Toureen) are within a few miles.
+A pub, a post office and a primary school (Scoil an Tuairín) are within a few miles.
 Other nearby villages are Leitir Móir and An Cheathrú Rua.

 Diarmuid Mac an Adhastair (1943–2015), born in Béal an Daingin, was an actor in the TV drama Ros na Rún.